flatironinstitute/aLENS/docs/source/installation.md

 Note: leaving `<number_of_compiling_cores>` blank creates threads equal to the number of cores on your local machine.
 If you do this with a virtual machine, it will most likely crash during compilation.

 Compiling creates the executable file `aLENS.X` which you can run in any of the example simulations included in the `Examples` directory of aLENS.

-## Mac installation guide

-TODO… This is a pain

 ## Flatiron cluster (2022-05-18)